jack-carling/jeve/README.md

 If we wanted our result to be sorted by their creation date we could send the `/people?sort=_created` query as an example.
 Or if we wanted to reverse the search, simply add `-` before the key value: `/people?sort=-_created`.

 The last two parameters accepts json-input, `where` will filter the request.
 If for example we only wanted a list of people older than 18 we could use the following query: `/people?where={"age":{"$gte": 18}}`. `select` will filter the documents, as in including specific fields or excluding others.
-If we for example weren't interested in the ages, we could exclude that field by specifying a `0`: `/people?select={"age":0}`.
+If we for example weren't interested in the ages, we could exclude that field by specifying the key along with a `0`: `/people?select={"age":0}`.

 ## Middleware

 Each domain accepts a `preHandler` function which will run before the request.
-Use cases range from authorization to catching data and manipulating.
+Use cases range from authorization to catching data and manipulating the body.
 As an example, let's imagine we had a `boolean` value for the field `isAdult` in our schema.
 We're not sending this value in our request, but we want our middleware to catch it.

 ```javascript
 { /* ... */